vega/vl-convert/README.md

 VlConvert was motivated by the needs of VegaFusion, which extracts data transformations from Vega specifications and evaluates them on the server.
 Using VlConvert, VegaFusion can input Vega-Lite specifications directly.
 That said, VlConvert is designed to be used by the wider Vega-Lite ecosystem, independent of VegaFusion.

 # How it works
 VlConvert relies on the standard Vega-Lite JavaScript library to perform the Vega-Lite to Vega conversion.
-It uses the Deno project (in particular `deno_core`) to run Vega-Lite using the v8 JavaScript runtime, embedded into a Rust library.
-This Rust library is then wrapped as a Python library using PyO3.
+It uses the [Deno](https://deno.land/) project (in particular [`deno_core`](https://github.com/denoland/deno/tree/main/core)) to run Vega-Lite using the v8 JavaScript runtime, embedded into a Rust library called `vl-convert-rs`.
+This Rust library is then wrapped as a CLI application (`vl-convert`) and a Python library using PyO3 (`vl-convert-python`).

 In addition to easy embedding of the v8 JavaScript runtime, another advantage of building on `deno_core` is that it's possible to customize the module loading logic. vl-convert takes advantage of this to inline the minified JavaScript source code for multiple versions of Vega-Lite, and all their dependencies, into the Rust library itself.
 This way, no internet connection is required to use vl-convert, and the executable and Python library are truly self-contained.

 # Future work: Image Export
 An exciting future possibility is to use the VlConvert infrastructure to enable zero-dependency image export of Vega(-Lite) visualizations.
 This is already possible outside the web browser context using NodeJs, and Deno is designed to be largely compatible with NodeJs.
-The main difficulty is that Vega relies on the node canvas library for computing text metrics and performing png image export.
-Node Canvas is not compatible with Deno, so image export doesn't work out of the box.
+The main difficulty is that Vega relies on the node [canvas](https://www.npmjs.com/package/canvas) library for computing text metrics and performing png image export.
+Node canvas is not compatible with Deno, so image export doesn't work out of the box.